 What qualifies as a blouse?

 A blouse tends to be softer, more feminine and versatile.
 It is generally seen as a dressier option.
 A blouse can be flattering for any body type, making the blouse a far more versatile piece of clothing.
-Blouses tend to be flowy and billowy with a relaxed womanly silhouette.
+Blouses tend to be flowy and billowy with a relaxed womanly silhouette, and can be as long as a tunic.
 While often loose fitting, sometimes a blouse will have some sort of gathering for a more flattering fit.
 A blouse will generally feature draping lines.
 While a blouse may have some buttons for embellishment, it will never feature a full button opening.
 A blouse may or may not have a collar.
 Most blouses do not typically have straight or stiff collars; however one may have a ruffled or softer line collar.
 A blouse is always a pull over the head garment.
 A blouse is generally always hanging loose.

 While both shirts and blouses can be worn by any body type, each does have its differences.
 Shirts tend to flatter straighter body types, while a blouse can fit just about any body shape.
 While a shirt tends to favor a slimmer, straighter body, a blouse does tend to flatter a shapely or bustier woman because of the lack of buttons.

 The buttons on a shirt can make it tough to find a great fit for curvier women.
 Gaping of the buttons is never a good look for any woman, and it does not flatter anyone, no matter the shape or size.
 Gaping is a common problem for bustier women, making it hard to find that perfect, flattering fit in a shirt, while a blouse offers more variety and versatility for any shape or size.
 A shirt is generally seen as a more casual garment, while a blouse is usually considered dressier.
 But, this is not always the case.
 A shirt can also have embellishments like ruffles or feminine details, to give it a softer, dressy appearance for a lady.